 - + copy Created with Sketch.

-EAST Architecture Studio is an architecture studio founded by Charles Kettaneh and Nicolas Fayad and based in Beirut.
+EAST Architecture Studio is an architecture studio founded in 2015 by Charles Kettaneh and Nicolas Fayad and based in Beirut.
 It works on residential projects, urban planning, cultural buildings, offices, exhibitions, and research.

 Under the banner of preservation as practice, the studio engages with contemporary society and traditional culture, incorporating the past into the design of the present and future uses of the spaces they work with.